Ramapuram, Kottayam

 Ramapuram is a town in the Kottayam district of the Indian state of Kerala.

 Etymology

 The word "Ramapuram" means "the abode of Lord Rama", the village's chief deity.
 Ramapuram is unique in the sense that it houses the temple of Rama as well as his three brothers in a radius of just 3.5 km.
 Lakshmana at Koodappulam, Bharata at Amanakara and Shatrughna at Methiri.
 Because of this, the village is a Hindu Pilgrimage center too.
 Devotees mostly visit the temples in Karkadakam, the month of 'Ramayana'.

 Temples

+Sree Rama Temple is situated here at Ramapuram in Kottayam district.
 The nearby village Koodappulam is known for its Sri Lakshmana swami temple.
 Ancient ten Nair taravads of Kerala-Mutikat, Parakkat, Pariyath, Arakkal, Kappamadathil, Pathirakkattil, Kaanattu Kannampalakkal etc. are in Koodappulam.

-Also the Ancient five Ezhava Taravds of Kerala -[ThazhatheEdappattu-Edappttu-KizhakkeEdappttu], Menamparambil, Kariythumpara, Kuzhivelil, Karathankal, etc. are in Ramapuram.
+Also the Ancient five Ezhava Taravds of Kerala - (ThazhatheEdappattu - Edappttu - KizhakkeEdappttu), Menamparambil, Kariythumpara, Kuzhivelil, Karathankal, etc. are in Ramapuram.

 Churches

 The centuries-old twin churches of Ramapuram are two of the oldest churches in Kerala.
 The complex consists of a smaller church dedicated to St. Augustine and a larger one dedicated to the Blessed Virgin.
 The church dedicated to St. Augustine dates to 1450 while the one dedicated to the Blessed Virgin was erected in 1864.
 The structures represent an architectural style from the early colonial period, with the Persian facade influencing the overall Portuguese style.
 The Roman columns and the veranda are also rare features from the period.
 The new church building which has three levels is surrounded by 9 steeples.
 Greek, Portuguese and German architectural styles are used for the facade of the church.
 It was consecrated by Major Archbishop of Syro Malabar Catholic Church Cardinal Mar George Alencherry on January 13 2019.
 Now the Ramapuram church, under the Palai Diocese is the Biggest Catholic Church in Asia and India as well as Biggest 'Syro Malabar Catholic' Church in the World.